Calf 269: Protests in the United Kingdom

 In the U.K., campaigners, motivated by this action of the Israelis, decided to brand themselves on their chest with the number 269.
 This took place in front of a Kentucky Fried Chicken outlet in Leeds a day before their scheduled protest at the Leeds city centre.
-One protester was jailed, the police allegedly took away cameras and erased memory cards.
+One protester was jailed; the police allegedly took away cameras and erased memory cards.
 A protester who was interviewed justified the protest as a reaction to the extreme cruelty perpetrated by the dairy industry such as shooting calves at birth.
 Protests in London were organised by Becky Folkard.
 Folkard said that although the protest might be considered extreme, other methods such as fastening oneself to railings and stopping horses by standing in their way were used by women to force authorities to give them a right to vote.
 PETA's spokesperson in a statement of support pointed that the suffering endured by non-human animals such as cows, chickens, or pigs when they are branded, have their testicles, beaks or horns cut, is no less than that of humans in a similar situation.
 Folkard's planned protests have been described as a disturbing community agitation opposing barbarity inflicted on industrial dairy animals.

 On September 26, 2015 another hot-iron branding was held in Birmingham.

 Response from animal farmers

-Joseph Keating, life-stock adviser of the National Farmers Union is quoted in a Guardian story as expressing surprise in response to the English protests.
+Joseph Keating, livestock adviser of the National Farmers Union is quoted in a Guardian story as expressing surprise in response to the English protests.
 According to Keating, branding of animals has been banned in England for many years.